-In fiscal year 2000, the Authority completed six financings.
-The total principal amount of \$54,727,118 represents a return to a stable level of activity, following two consecutive fiscal years of extraordinary activity.
-The total principal outstanding for Authority-issued debt grew to \$452,508,662 as of the end of the fiscal year.
-With additional projects in the wings, the Authority sought and was granted an increase in its limit on outstanding debt from \$500 million to \$650 million by the State Legislature during the 2000 session.
+In fiscal year 2001, the Authority completed three financings.
+The total principal amount of \$34,705,000 represents continuing stable activity.
+The total principal outstanding for Authorityissued debt grew to \$464,942,557 as of the end of the fiscal year.
+The current limit on outstanding debt of \$650 million granted by the State Legislature during the 2000 session should be sufficient to carry the Authority through fiscal year 2002.

-During the fiscal year, Governor Ventura appointed two new members to the Authority.
-Gary Langer was appointed to fill the position held by James R. Miller.
-Carol A. Blomberg was appointed to complete the term of Kenneth D. Johnson of Duluth, who resigned.
-Mollie N. Thibodeau was reappointed by the Governor to another four-year term.
-We take this opportunity to thank Mr. Johnson for his service to the Authority.
-In addition, Mr. Miller is deserving of recognition and thanks for his years of service as a member and officer of the Authority.
+During the fiscal year, Governor Ventura appointed one new member and reappointed another to the Authority.
+David D. Rowland was appointed to fill the position held by John S. Hoyt, Jr. and Carol A. Blomberg was reappointed for another term.
+We take this opportunity to thank Dr. Hoyt for his many years of service as a member and officer of the Authority.